-Here is PCSgrades‘ list of all the things you need to know before relocating to northern Virginia and the National Capitol Region.
+Here is our list of all the things you need to know before relocating to northern Virginia.

-Fort Belvoir is home to nearly twice as many workers as the Pentagon.
-Fort Belvoir is the largest employer in Fairfax County.
-The Post is actually comprised of three geographically distinct properties: the main post, Davison Army Airfield, and the Fort Belvoir North Area.
+Fort Belvoir is home to nearly twice as many workers as the Pentagon and is the largest employer in Fairfax County.
+The post is actually comprised of three geographically distinct properties: the main post, Davison Army Airfield, and the Ft.
+Belvoir North Area.

-Agencies headquartered at Fort Belvoir include: the Defense Logistics Agency, the Defense Acquisition University, the Defense Contract Audit Agency, the Defense Technical Information Center, the United States Army Intelligence and Security Command, the United States Army Military Intelligence Readiness Command, the Missile Defense Agency, the Defense Threat Reduction Agency, and the National Geospatial-Intelligence Agency, all agencies of the United States Department of Defense.
+Agencies headquartered at Ft.
+Belvoir include: the Defense Logistics Agency, the Defense Acquisition University, the Defense Contract Audit Agency, the Defense Technical Information Center, the United States Army Intelligence and Security Command, the United States Army Military Intelligence Readiness Command, the Missile Defense Agency, the Defense Threat Reduction Agency, and the National Geospatial-Intelligence Agency, all agencies of the United States Department of Defense.

 On-post housing on Fort Belvoir is privatized with two to five bedrooms available in new and historic housing in 15 different villages.
 Homes are available for military families from all branches of service assigned to loca duty stations to include Fort Belvoir, Joint Base Myer-Henderson Hall, Joint Base Anacostia-Bolling, and the Pentagon.
 Select homes are also available for geographical bachelors and single soldiers E6 and above.
 All homes offer dishwashers, refrigerators, high-speed Internet connection and electric washer/dryer connections.

 There are many options for housing off-post.
-But get ready for some sticker shock as the D.C. suburbs feature 7 of the country’s 10 richest counties.
+But get ready for sticker shock as the D.C. suburbs feature 7 of the country’s 10 richest counties.
 Single family homes, townhouses, condos, and apartments can be found in both urban and rural settings a short distance from Ft.
 Belvoir.